SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 `addiction` and `dependence` were considered as terms that can indicate harmful use.
 A number of drugs are combined with these terms because either a) they can be used in non-abuse contexts as treatments, or b) there is a lot of research about their effects (e.g. "cocaine can reduce the heart's...").

 `therapy OR therapies` rather than `therap*` was used to prevent results regarding the therapeutic uses of these drugs/substances.
-The broad term `services` is used due to the variety of services involved (social, specialist, alcoholism, treatment, residential...). `treat*` should cover not only treatment, but also treatment centres.
+The broad term `services` is used due to the variety of services involved (social, specialist, alcoholism, treatment, residential...). `treatment$` should cover not only treatment, but also treatment centres. `prevent*` is not used to reduce results generally talking about "preventable deaths", rather than prevention.

 ``` Ceylon =
 TS=